On sale now - click to BUY TICKETS

 Lee, a quick-witted reporter, sets out to write a career-making article on an eccentric inventor, Captain Martin Christensen, and the maiden voyage of his private submarine.
 The two set off and, before long, the confined space of the vessel becomes a darkly comic microcosm for the conflicts between gender, tradition and modernity.
 Under the radar these extremes play out, but only one of the passengers will make it back to shore.

-Under the Radar looks to dissect the unconscious bias and misogyny held by many men towards women, especially relevant in the #MeToo era.
-Through this sharp, witty and macabre narrative lens, it examines whether our cultures and traditions are the foundation of this prejudice, and how they perpetuate this bias in supposedly modern men.
+Under the Radar looks to dissect unconscious bias and misogyny, especially relevant in the #MeToo era.
+Through a sharp, witty and macabre narrative lens, it examines our cultures and traditions and asks how connected they are to the foundations of prejudice.

 Critics' Praise for Under the Radar

 Offcomm Commendation for Short Run